 Bone lesions are areas of bone that are changed or damaged.
-Causes of bone lesions include infections, fractures, or tumors.
+Infections, fractures, and tumors can cause a bone lesion.
+Treatment can depend on the cause, but might include medication and surgery.

 When cells within the bone start to divide uncontrollably, they are sometimes called bone tumors.